|

 happened to Israel, until the fulness of the Gentiles be come in.
 26 And so all Israel shall be saved: as it is written, There shall come out of Sion the Deliverer, and shall turn

-Notice the times that Peter and Paul state that they don't want us ignorant, that it
+away ungodliness from Jacob: (Romans 11) Notice the times that Peter and Paul state that they don't want us ignorant, that it

+has to do with time.
 8 But, beloved, be not ignorant

 of this one thing, that one day is with the Lord as a thousand years, and a thousand years as one day.
+9 The Lord is not slack concerning

 his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but